Symbolism of domes: Theology

+M. Anwarul Islam and Zaid F. Al-hamad note that A. Y. Ali wrote that the "Oriental Throne is often octagonal and its bearers would be one at each corner" and suggest the octagonal shape of the Dome of the Rock and the difficulty in seeing the dome from inside the building correspond to the building itself representing the throne of God on the Day of Judgement, as described in verses 15 to 18 of Surah Al-Haqqa of the Quran.
 Theresa Grupico writes that the use of the octagon in the Dome of the Rock, imperial funerary architecture, or mosque architecture may be a borrowing from earlier Byzantine or Persian use or reflect the idea of Paradise having "eight gardens with eight doors".
-Rina Avner writes that the building was designed to express the Muslim rejection of the Christian tenets of the divinity of Christ and the role of Mary as "God-bearer".
-Its octagonal shape likely references the octagonal Church of the Kathisma, an octagonal Christian shrine three miles away that was built around a stone said to have served as a seat for the Virgin Mary.
+Rina Avner writes that the Dome of the Rock was designed to express the Muslim rejection of the Christian tenets of the divinity of Christ and the role of Mary as "God-bearer".
+Its octagonal shape likely references the Church of the Kathisma, an octagonal Christian shrine three miles away that was built around a rock said to have served as a seat for the Virgin Mary.
 The inner span of the Dome of the Rock is slightly wider that of the Church of the Kathisma.
 The dome of the Dome of the Rock has been compared to that of the nearby domed Church of the Anastasis.
 A 10th century source writes that the Dome of the Rock "was meant to compete with and surpass the churches of Jerusalem in beauty, especially with respect to the overwhelming size of the dome of the Anastasis."

-Ottoman mosques, such as the Mosque of Suleyman the Great in Istanbul, have been interpreted as "challenging" the Hagia Sophia or "inviting similarities" of message beyond the merely visual.
+Grupico writes that Ottoman mosques, such as the Mosque of Suleyman the Great in Istanbul, have been interpreted as "challenging" the Hagia Sophia or "inviting similarities" of message beyond the merely visual.
 The use of Koranic text to decorate the pendentives of domes in the Islamic world replaced the human depictions of Christian iconography, such as the Four Evangelists, but similarly represented the way to the Word of God.